Anthropic's Claude 4 Announced: New AI Capabilities for Coding, Agents, and Claude Code in VS Code / IntelliJ

 Claude Opus 4 is Anthropic's most intelligent model to date and, according to their benchmarks, the world's best coding model.
 My experience anecdotally more or less confirms this, although Google and OpenAI models have recently come neck-and-neck with Anthropic.

-It excels at sustained performance on complex, long-running tasks that require thousands of steps and hours of focused effort—dramatically expanding what AI agents can accomplish.
+It handles complex, long-running tasks that require thousands of steps and hours of focused effort—useful for AI agents.

-What's particularly impressive is Claude Opus 4's ability to maintain performance over extended periods, at least according to the benchmark results.
+Claude Opus 4 can maintain performance over extended periods, at least according to the benchmark results.
 They cited today a Rakuten validation of this by having Opus 4 run a demanding open-source refactor continuously for 7 hours with sustained performance—something previous models couldn't achieve.
 If true, this would constitute a significant improvement over the status quo -- I'll be testing this shortly.

 Both Claude 4 models are hybrid reasoning models offering two modes:

 The extended thinking capability now works with tools like web search, allowing Claude to alternate between reasoning and tool use to improve responses.
-This is particularly valuable for research tasks, complex coding problems, and multi-step workflows.
+This helps with research tasks, complex coding problems, and multi-step workflows.

-What makes this approach unique is that Claude can dynamically decide when to use extended thinking based on the complexity of the task, rather than requiring explicit configuration.
+Claude can dynamically decide when to use extended thinking based on task complexity, rather than requiring explicit configuration.

-After a successful research preview, Claude Code is now generally available with expanded capabilities.
-This agentic coding tool lives in your terminal, understands your codebase, and helps you code faster through natural language commands.
+After a successful research preview, Claude Code is now generally available with more capabilities.
+It lives in your terminal, understands your codebase, and helps you code faster through natural language commands.

 GitHub reports that Claude Sonnet 4 "soars in agentic scenarios" and will serve as the base model for the new coding agent in GitHub Copilot.

-Another new powerful feature of Claude Code is its support for git worktrees, allowing you to run multiple Claude Code sessions in parallel across different branches of the same repository.
+Claude Code also supports git worktrees, so you can run multiple Claude Code sessions in parallel across different branches of the same repository.

 Git worktrees let you check out multiple branches of a repository simultaneously in different directories.
 With Claude Code, this enables: